 ■ Supply chain leadership health and safety tours

-A monthly visit, or at a frequency agreed with the project team, shall be completed by a member of senior management.
+A monthly visit shall be completed by a member of senior management.
 Feedback from the visit is to be documented and submitted to the relevant ISG manager.

 ■ Supply chain professional health and safety inspection